maclatchy/cs122_finalproject/README.md

 ### cs122_finalproject

 # **Moving to Chicago and Don't Know Where to Live?
-Look No Further!\
+Look No Further!/
 Chicago Neighborhood and Property Finder**

 ## **Project Description**